SamGreenwood84/10-build-a-logo/README.md

 # Acceptance Criteria

-WHEN I have cloned the repository and inquierer
+WHEN I have cloned the repository and inquirer and npm install is complete

+THEN enter node.js in the command line

+THEN a message setting user expectations will appear "Let's build-a-logo!
+This easy-to-use CLI tool takes your desired input and generates a simple clean logo!
+Enter 3 Initials in the font and background color of your choice with 3 shapes to choose from!"

+WHEN I am prompted to add 3 initials

+THEN I can enter any 3 letters, upper or lowercase

-WHEN I am prompted for text
+WHEN I am prompted text color

-THEN I can enter up to three characters
+THEN I can enter a text color (OR a hexidecimal #)

-WHEN I am prompted for the text color
+WHEN I am prompted for the background color

-THEN I can enter a color keyword (OR a hexadecimal number)
+THEN I can enter a color keyword (OR a hexadecimal #)

 WHEN I am prompted for a shape

-THEN I am presented with a list of shapes to choose from: circle, triangle, and square
+THEN I am presented with a list of shapes to choose from: circle, square, and triangle that I can choose using the  up and down arrows

-WHEN I am prompted for the shape's color

-THEN I can enter a color keyword (OR a hexadecimal number)

 WHEN I have entered input for all the prompts

-THEN an SVG file is created named `logo.svg`
+THEN an SVG file is created named `logo.svg` in your root folder

 AND the output text "Generated logo.svg" is printed in the command line